-FIFA fine Manchester City for transfer and registration of underage players
+Fifa fine Manchester City for transfer and registration of underage players

 Sancho later left City for Borussia Dortmund.
 He is now an England international.

-UEFA is focusing on another area and investigating whether City has breached Financial Fair Play rules.
+Uefa is focusing on another area and investigating whether City has breached Financial Fair Play rules.

 City’s English rivals Chelsea are currently serving a one-year transfer ban after also being found guilty by the body in February of breaching regulations relating to the recruitment of minors.

-Barcelona, Real Madrid and Atletico Madrid have all served recent transfer bans for breaking FIFA rules on the issue.
+Barcelona, Real Madrid and Atletico Madrid have all served recent transfer bans for breaking Fifa rules on the issue.